meilisearch/documentation/learn/configuration/instance_options.md

-# Instance options
+# Configure Meilisearch at launch

 You can configure Meilisearch with **environment variables** and **command-line options**.

-The configuration options described here affect your entire Meilisearch instance, not just a single index.
+These startup options affect your entire Meilisearch instance, not just a single index.
 For index settings, see [settings](/learn/configuration/settings.md).

-## Configuring an instance with command-line options
+## Command-line options and flags

 Pass command-line options and their respective values when launching a Meilisearch instance.
+Command-line options take precedence over environment variables.

 ```bash
 ./meilisearch --db-path ./meilifiles --http-addr '127.0.0.1:7700'
 ```

+**Response:**

 ```bash
 Server is listening on: http://127.0.0.1:7700